 The distribution policy is to distribute all available revenue after deduction of expenses payable from revenue.
 Distributions attributable to income shares are paid to shareholders.
-Distributions attributable to accumulation shares are re-invested in the Fund on behalf of the shareholders.

 ii Unclaimed distributions

 Distributions to shareholders outstanding after 6 years are taken to the capital property of the Fund.